 Owing federal tax debt makes it harder to get approved for a mortgage, but it’s not impossible to get a home loan with this debt factored in.
-With some careful planning, you can still get the loan you need despite owing back taxes to the IRS.
+With careful planning, you can still get the loan you need despite paying back taxes to the IRS.

 As the gig economy booms and side hustles take off, delinquent tax debt is becoming a common issue among potential homebuyers.
 With more than 11.23 million Americans owing the IRS back taxes, lenders like us are eager to provide clear steps forward for borrowers with delinquent tax debt.

-If you deal with your tax debt early, it won’t totally derail your plans to buy a home.
-In fact, you’ll have far more paths forward if you handle the debt before it becomes a tax lien.
+If you deal with your tax debt early, it won’t derail your plans to buy a home.
+You’ll have far more paths forward if you handle the debt before it becomes a tax lien.

 If your debt does escalate to a tax lien, your path forward is more limited.
-Even still, it’s not impossible for you to get approved for a mortgage.
+Even still, you can get approved for a mortgage.

-Regardless of the status of your tax debt, keep in mind that it’s not insurmountable.
+Regardless of your tax debt status, keep in mind that it’s not insurmountable.
 We’ve outlined the four steps to getting a mortgage if you owe back taxes to the IRS down below.
 Check out our resources, then schedule a call with one of our loan experts to discover how NewCastle can help you get approved.

-If you owe the IRS but need a mortgage, your first step is to identify the exact issue at hand.
-Your federal tax debt will likely be classified first as delinquent tax debt and then, if it remains unpaid, it will become a tax lien.
+If you owe the IRS but need a mortgage, your first step is identifying the exact issue.
+Your federal tax debt will likely be classified first as delinquent tax debt, and then, if it remains unpaid, it will become a tax lien.

-Because borrowers with unresolved federal tax debt are ineligible for mortgages, you’ll need to make and execute a plan in order to qualify for the loan you need.
+Because borrowers with unresolved federal tax debt are ineligible for mortgages, you’ll need to make and execute a plan to qualify for the loan you need.

 To help you identify the issue at hand, it’s important to understand the difference between delinquent tax debt and a tax lien: